Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 ## Implementing `PConstant` & `PLift`

-If your custom Plutarch type is represented by a builtin type under the hood (i.e not [scott encoded](CONCEPTS.md#scott-encoding) - rather one of the [`DefaultUni`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultUni) types) - you can implement `PLift` for it by using the provided machinery.
+If your custom Plutarch type is represented by a builtin type under the hood (i.e. not [Scott encoded](CONCEPTS.md#scott-encoding) - rather one of the [`DefaultUni`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultUni) types) - you can implement `PLift` for it by using the provided machinery.

-> Jack: capitalize Scott.

-This comes in 3 flavors.
+This comes in three flavors:

-> Jack: three flavors.

 - Plutarch type represented **directly** by a builtin type that **is not** `Data` (`DefaultUniData`) ==> `DerivePConstantDirect`